ppacher/arch-ansible/README.md

 # arch-ansible

-This repository contains a view Ansible playbooks that are meant to provision machines running [Arch Linux](https://archlinux.org).
+This repository is a collection of ansible playbooks and roles that are meant to provision machines running [Arch Linux](https://archlinux.org).
 It is intended to manage **my** desktop and server systems and **will not work for you without modification!** (i.e. changing all the included ansible vaults).
-The playbooks and roles included in this repository have been highly inspired (and partly copied from) [Spark](https://github.com/pigmonkey/spark).
+The playbooks and roles included in this repository have been highly inspired by (and partly copied from) [Spark](https://github.com/pigmonkey/spark).
 Most credits should go there!
 If you're looking for a more complete personal-machine provisioning thing you should definitely take a look at it.

 ## Preperation